El Mongol: Professional wrestling career

 El Mongol wrestled in the Tampa region during the second half of 1969 before returning to the GCW for a third stint starting in January 1970.
 He quickly re-entered the title picture and defeated Nick Bockwinkel for the Television Championship on March 7 before losing it back two weeks later.
 On April 3 he re-teamed with The Professional to once again briefly hold tag team gold.
 In October and November 1970 he teamed with Bobo Brazil in tag matches that were historically significant for their interracial composition: their success increased the confidence of Atlanta-region promoters to book more interracial matches in the future without fear of crowd problems.

 El Mongol held the GCW Heavyweight Title twice more during 1971 and 1972, for a total of eight reigns over five years.
 He moved on to Ann Gunkel's short-lived All South Wrestling Alliance (ASWA), where he co-held another Tag Team Championship with Ray Candy in 1973.
 El Mongol proceeded to wrestle for another decade, briefly holding the AWA Southern Tag Team belts with Killer Karl Krupp during the summer of 1980 as a heel once again.
-He also made an appearance in the 1981 film Sharky's Machine playing a chauffeur/bodyguard.Raul Molina retired from wrestling in 1982.
+He also made an appearance in the 1981 film Sharky's Machine playing a chauffeur/bodyguard.

 Raul Molina retired from wrestling in 1982.
 At the peak of his popularity, Molina and wife Maria opened a restaurant aptly named Maria’s Mexican Restaurant in 1970 in the Georgia Motel in Doraville GA.
 Naturally, many of the area’s wrestlers would frequent the establishment, which became a meeting place for fans and grapplers alike.

 The Molinas expanded the operation to a larger site in downtown Atlanta six years later when business picked up due to his dad’s popularity and the great food served there.
 A second business was opened in nearby Griffin two years later.
 Mongol operated the Griffin eatery, while Maria ran the Atlanta restaurant.
 Both did all the cooking.
 They sold the business sometime around the year 2000 and went into retirement.
 They had five children together.